ALavault/alavault.github.io/_posts/2020-07-01-writing_tuto_2_arrangement.md

 Do the same with all the different diatonic modes, with your instrument of choice !

-To be sure to hear the difference, play the major or minor scale (depending on the mode) and then play the modal triads.

 Note somewhere some adjectives you would use to describe the modes.

 *Example :* Ionian = happy, Aeolian = Sad, Lydian = Hopeful...